adoyle-h/lobash/doc/module-metadata.md

 ## Deprecated

 It is optional.
-Defaults to `false`.
+Default to `false`.

 Available values: